Skip to main content

 • Anastrozole Testosterone can be converted into estradiol, a form of estrogen, through a process called aromatization.
 While some estrogen is necessary for male health, excessive levels can lead to side effects like water retention and gynecomastia.
 Anastrozole is an aromatase inhibitor, a compound that blocks this conversion process.
 It is used judiciously to maintain a healthy testosterone-to-estrogen ratio, ensuring the benefits of TRT are not compromised by hormonal imbalance.

 In some cases, medications like Enclomiphene may be included.
-Enclomiphene is a selective estrogen receptor modulator (SERM) that can block estrogen’s at the pituitary, thereby increasing the body’s own output of LH and FSH to stimulate natural testosterone production.
+Enclomiphene is a selective estrogen receptor modulator (SERM) that can block estrogen’s negative feedback at the pituitary, thereby increasing the body’s own output of LH and FSH to stimulate natural testosterone production.
 This might be used as a standalone therapy or as part of a post-TRT protocol to restart the natural HPG axis function.

 Protocols for Female Hormonal Balance